PoshCode/PowerShellPracticeAndStyle/Style-Guide/Documentation-and-Comments.md

 Each parameter should be documented.
 To make it easier to keep the comments synchronized with changes to the parameters, the parameter documentation comments may _within_ the `param` block, directly above each parameter.

-It is also possible to write `.Parameter` statements with the rest of the documentation comments, but they will be less likely to be left un-updated if you put them closer to the actual code they document.
+It is also possible to write `.PARAMETER` statements with the rest of the documentation comments, but they will be less likely to be left un-updated if you put them closer to the actual code they document.

 ##### Provide Usage Examples